GSA-TTS/identity-handbook/_articles/appdev-deploy.md

 - Most weeks, we plan to do a full deploy on Tuesday and Thursday.
 - We are able to deploy at any time, but off-cycle deploys should be communicated with on-callers if possible
-- However, we do try to avoid deploying on days when more people will be out.
-This includes:
+- We default to not deploying if we expect most of the team will be out on the following day.
+Some examples are:
-   - Fridays to minimize scrambling to fix before the weekend.
+   - Fridays
-   - Before holidays, or any other time when many team members are on vacation, such as New Years / end of year.
+   - The day before a Federal holiday
+   - The day before a large swath of the team is expected to be on vacation

 ### Types of Deploys